The X Factor (British TV series) series 9: Voting

 On 6 November, it emerged that Maloney had been voting for himself throughout the live shows, something which he openly admitted.
 Maloney stated: "I have voted for myself a few times.
 So has everyone else—I doubt my calls have made much of a difference...
 If I had more credit on my phone I'd vote more."
 A member of production crew stated he had seen Maloney "dialling and redialling his own number over and over again."
 A member of production said, "You can't outlaw this sort of behaviour but it leaves a very sour taste.
 It's against the spirit of the show."
 During the VT before Maloney's performance in the live show following the reports, Maloney denied that he had been voting for himself.

-The seventh results show on 18 November attracted controversy when Henderson and Arthur received fewer public votes than any other act, especially Clark and Maloney, because both Henderson and Arthur had been favourites to reach the final.
-The judges scalded the decision made by the public when it came to deciding that night's elimination, in which Henderson was eliminated after the result went to deadlock.
+The seventh results show on 18 November attracted controversy when Arthur and Henderson, who were both favourites to win the series, received the fewest public votes.
+This was especially shocking considering that both Clark and Union J had repeatedly been in the previous weeks' final showdown.
+The judges scolded the public for their votes when the time came to deciding that night's elimination, in which Henderson was eliminated after the result went to deadlock.
 Simon Cowell, the creator of the show, expressed his shock over the result on Twitter, whilst bookmakers Ladbrokes announced that odds for both Maloney to win outright and for the show to be axed by ITV were slashed.